agiledev-students-fall2023/4-final-project-nyu-shuttle/instructions-0a-app-map-wireframes.md

 ### Diagram widths

-All wireframe diagrams must have exactly the same width... heights can vary as necessary.
+All wireframe diagrams must have exactly the same width... heights can vary as necessary to fit the content.

 ### Consistency